laurencap/openqasm/source/language/types.rst

 For example, a program defines the `H` gate with the `gate` statement. `H` is therefore a supported gate, but not a hardware-native gate.
 The compiler can decompose the statement `H $0;` to hardware-native gates, while still respecting strict qubit mapping.

-It is up to the user to refer to the hardware provider's documentation to learn if the provider supports physical qubits outside of physical circuits.

 It is possible to write a program with both physical and virtual qubits.
 Such programs are also non-physical circuits, and may or may not be supported by compilers or hardware providers.